During my travels, I’ve been fortunate to see and experience much that is worth sharing.

 Early in 2006, I sold my film camera—a trustworthy Nikon FE2—and took my first plunge into the world of digital photography.
 It had been some years since I had done any serious landscape photgraphy, so that year was the beginning of what has been a non-stop learning process!

 At that time, I discovered an online tool that I still lean heavily upon: Google Earth.
-Using Google Earth imagery, I could compare places on the Forest Service map to what I saw on Google Earth, and better visualize the road conditions and terrain.
+Using Google Earth imagery, I could compare places on a map to what I saw on Google Earth, and better visualize the road conditions and terrain.

 In some places, I discovered markers in Google Earth that, when clicked, displayed photos shared on Google Earth by “those who had gone before.”
 In those early days, few photo contributors had ventured into the North Dakota “outback”.
 But in places where multiple photos have been uploaded, both Google Earth and Google Maps have served me well as a preview of what I might see, before actually traveling to the place in person.

 I began exploring the Little Missouri National Grassland by the middle of 2006, and had taken a few day trips during North Dakota’s brief summer.
-In September, when the aspens in the coulees began changing color, I decided to venture a little farther southwest into Dunn County, exploring the bottomlands and uplands of the Little Missouri River.
+In September, when the aspens in the coulees began changing color, I decided to venture a little farther southwest into Dunn County, exploring the uplands, bottomlands, and badlands surrounding the Little Missouri River.

 Enthralled by what I’d discovered just a few miles off the pavement, I consulted my map of the Grasslands and picked a route that would lead me to the north bank of the Little Missouri River.

-In that state of mind, I’ve been known to cast all caution to the North Dakota winds, and so it was that morning.
+In that state of mind, I’ve been known to cast common sense to the North Dakota winds, and so it was that morning.
 For reasons unknown to me at the time, the route marked as a “road” on the map had not been maintained for years, and was nearly obliterated and impassable in places.
-Along with that, I had to let myself in a few barbed-wire gates bearing “No Trespassing” signs.
+Besides all that, I had to let myself through a few barbed-wire gates bearing “No Trespassing” signs.
 Undeterred, I coaxed my SUV onwards toward my destination.
-It took me a while to understand that a good chunk of the Grasslands in North Dakota is publicly-owned land which is leased to cattle ranchers.
+I was about to learn that a good chunk of the Grasslands—although publicly-owned—is leased to cattle ranchers.
 The leased areas are not intended for public access.

 Amazingly, help came within minutes, in the person of an irate rancher astride an ATV.
 His son-in-law had spotted me from the high bluffs on the Dunn County side of the river.
 The older rancher was in no mood to assist me; I had, after all, disregarded all of his “No Trespassing” signs on my way into the place.
 But before leaving me, he was kind enough to ask his son-in-law to help me get unstuck from the muck.